Hayden-Allen/hats/README.md

 The above code shows several important things:

-- How using HATS types encodes the assumptions about mathematical operations into the code itself, which is good for readability and forcing you to think about what you're doing as you're trying to do it.
+- How using HATS types encodes the assumptions about mathematical operations into the code itself, which is good for readability and forces you to think about what you're doing as you're trying to do it.
 - Some examples of the compiler catching incorrect math.
 - How "pure" operations, such as the rotation, are encoded in HATS types.
-These operations can be though of as changing the meaning of a space directly, rather than transforming between spaces.
-In this case, the **from** and **to** space of the matrix are the same, showing that the rotation is applied to a space itself.
-In `rotate_entity_local`, `rot` can be thought of as rotating **local** space directly.
-In `rotate_entity_world`, `rot` can be thought of as performing an additional rotation in the conversion between **local** and **world** space.
+These operations can be thought of as changing the meaning of a space directly, rather than transforming between spaces.
+In this case, the `FROM` and `TO` space of the matrix are the same, showing that the rotation is applied to a space itself.
+In `rotate_entity_local`, `rot` can be thought of as rotating `OBJECT` space directly.
+In `rotate_entity_world`, `rot` can be thought of as adding an additional rotation in the conversion between `OBJECT` and `WORLD` space.

 ## HATS Matrix Types
 Matrices in HATS are aware of their spatial context.
-Namely, every matrix knows the space it transforms **from** and the space it transforms **to**.
-In the example above, `mat` transforms **from local** space **to world** space.
+Namely, every matrix knows the space it transforms `FROM` and the space it transforms `TO`.
+In the example above, `mat` transforms **from** `OBJECT` **to** `WORLD` space.
 How these spaces are encoded is the key to their usefulness.

 Spaces are used to ensure mathematical validity on all operations involving HATS types.
 Spaces are enumerated and stored in HATS types as template parameters (see [limitations](#limitations)).
 This means two things: